-2) If the CBD comes from MARIJUANA, then the answer becomes less clear…
+2) If the CBD comes from any other plant source, then the answer becomes less clear…

 Hemp-derived CBD is legal at the federal level in the United States.
 All Daddy Burt Hemp Co. products come from hemp, so they are 100% LEGAL to use anywhere in the US.
 It is also 100% LEGAL to purchase CBD derived from hemp from online retailers (such as Daddy Burt Hemp Co.) based in the United States.

-The legal difference between hemp and marijuana is the amount of THC in the plant.
-If the plant has greater than 0.3% THC (tetrahydrocannabinol) it is considered marijuana.
+However, if the plant that produces the CBD has greater than 0.3% THC (tetrahydrocannabinol) it is considered illegal.
 The 2018 U.S. Farm Bill changed the legal definition of hemp to an agricultural product.
-This separated it from marijuana, which is still subject to the Controlled Substances Act and Drug Enforcement Agency (DEA).
+This separated it from plants high in THC, which are still subject to the Controlled Substances Act and Drug Enforcement Agency (DEA).
 Hemp products are not considered a drug by the U.S. Government.